ida-space/automated-election-reporting-de/README.md

 ## How to use the code in the real world

 The aim of this repo is to demonstrate a potential way to approach automated election reporting in German.
 It is easy to adapt the article structure or text modules to fit in a specific context.
-However, to use this code in the "real world", e.g. for election reporting at a state election, the following things have to be added
+However, to use this code in the "real world", e.g. for election reporting at a state election, the following things have to be added:

 - A reliable and verified data source, e.g. the data of the corresponding election organizers, as well as a way to put them into the required csv format which is showcased in ```./data/sample/```
 - An article structure that fits the required format for publication, e.g. ```html, xml, md``` or ```txt``` files.
-- A way of importing the generated articles into your Content Management System
+- A way of importing the generated articles into your Content Management System.
-- text is of course only part of the story.
-Add graphs to your articles to make it more accessible and nicer to read
+- Text is of course only part of the story.
+Add graphs to your articles to make it more accessible and nicer to read.